fayolt/movies_db_backend/README.md

 ## Functionning

-* At startup the local database is provisionned with initial data [`movies.json`](https://gist.github.com/alexandremeunier/49533eebe2ec93b14d32b2333272f9f8)
+* On startup the local database is provisionned with initial data [`movies.json`](https://gist.github.com/alexandremeunier/49533eebe2ec93b14d32b2333272f9f8)

 * An Algolia index named `movies_db_index` is created and data is indexed right away

-* The endpoint [`/api/movies/sync`](http:l//localhost:4000/api/movies/sync) can also be used to index all the data contained in the local database into Algolia index
+* The endpoint [`/api/movies/sync`](http:l//localhost:4000/api/movies/sync) can also be used after startup to index all the data contained in the local database into an Algolia index

+* Controllers' unit tests are run before starting the server

 ## Encountered Issues